jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

     }
 ```

 There is one issue we have glared over; in mathematics all functions are *pure*: they will always give the same output for the same input.
 This is not always the case for computer programs, using IO functions, returning the current date, using a global variable are all examples of impure operations that are common in programming.
 In Haskell, *all functions are pure*, and this is a requirement that allows us to make the mapping to the category **Set**.
-The mechanism that allows Haskell programs to still do useful things is powered by *Monads*, which we will discuss later.
+The mechanism that allows Haskell programs to still do useful things is powered by *monads*, which we will discuss later.

 Although many of the things we will consider can apply to other languages (such as Python and C++), there is a strong reason why people consider often consider Haskell as an example in the context of category theory and programming; it originates in academia and therefore takes care to model the language more accurately.
 For example, since we take as our model the category **Set**, there should be a type that corresponds to the empty set $\emptyset$.
 In C / C++, the obvious candidate would be `void` for this set, but consider a function definition:
 ```cpp